xigxog/kubefox/docs/quickstart.md

 creating a Release it is recommended to publish a versioned AppDeployment and tag the Git repo.
 Unlike normal AppDeployments, which can be updated freely, versioned AppDeployments are immutable.
-They provide a stable deployment that can be promoted to higher VirtualEnvironments.
+They provide a stable deployment that can be promoted to higher Virtual Environments.

 Tag the Git repo, publish the versioned AppDeployment, and release it to the `qa` Environment with this command.